 The film also features one of Walter Brennan’s many memorable supporting actor turns, this time as Bogie’s alcoholic friend Eddie (See Carl Rollyson’s thoughtful take on Eddie here).
 Also on hand is the appealing actor-musician Hoagy Carmichael (for another fine Hoagy performance see my recommendation of Canyon Passage).
 He’s well-cast as the piano player at Rick’s Cafe, um, I mean, Frenchy’s bar.
 In one of the movie’s highlights, Hoagy and his band back up Bacall as she gives a sultry rendition of his song “How Little We Know”.
 The studio has originally planned to dub her, but she pulled off the musical number on her own.

 I first saw To Have and Have Not as a teenager, and immediately fell in love with Lauren Bacall.
-I suppose it may reflect a lack of emotional development on my part that I am still just as enchanted by her three decades later…but what can you do?.
+I suppose it may reflect a lack of emotional development on my part that I am still just as enchanted by her four decades later…but what can you do?.

 p.s.
 The film might have been the only high point in Lauren Bacall’s career if not for some luck and favorable Hollywood politics surrounding The Big Sleep.